joeytwiddle/promise-police/README.md

 - If you are using mongoose, and you create a query but forget to handle it, promise-police will not detect it.
 That's because mongoose queries do not turn into promises until you either `.exec()` or `.then()` them.

-- Not working properly in React Native.
-The information that gets logged is not very helpful.
+- When using React Native / Expo, the out-of-the-box behaviour is not helpful.
+Violations are logged, but the lines in the stacktrace do not correspond to the original source code.
 We probably need to use source maps for this.
+However, you can get useful stacktraces by [throwing an error](#configuration) instead of logging.

 ## Todo